-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Neighborhood Housing Services of Chicago, Inc. and Related Entities as of March 31, 2020 and the results of their changes in net assets, functional expenses, and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Neighborhood Housing Services of Chicago, Inc. and Related Entities as of March 31, 2021 and 2020 and the results of its changes in net assets, functional expenses, and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.